genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 DbMon:BROKER>displayFields
 Display fields reset!
 ```
-To view all columns again, use the [`displayFields`](#dbmon-commands) command followed by no column names.

 ### Count rows

-To discover how many rows of data there are in a table or view, use the [`count`](#dbmon-commands) command.
+To discover how many rows of data there are in the currently selected table or view, use the [`count`](#dbmon-commands) command.
 For large database entities, this could take some time to return:

 ```javascript
 DbMon:BROKER>count